kungumasakthivel/Login-Register/README.md

 This auth.js file export a function which help's the end point to verify the user.
 THis function passed as an middleware function in the API function's.

+Don't forgot to run `npm install` to install all dependency mentioned in the padkage.json file.
+It help's to install all the dependency in one run.

+!!!
+Happy  Coding !!!